gbThreepwood/tiny-riscv/README.md

 `pip install apio`

-Install the required tools (yosys, etc) using APIO:
+Install the required tools (yosys, nextpnr, etc) using APIO:

 `apio install --all`

 ## Building the Hardware

 `apio build`